 As medical devices become more sophisticated and complex, the Company believes the need for optimized surface properties will grow.
 The Company intends to continue its development efforts to expand its PhotoLink technology to provide additional optimized surface properties to meet these needs.
 The Company's technical strategy is to target selected coating characteristics for further development, in order to facilitate and shorten the license cycle.
 The Company has begun to perform research into applications for future products both on its own and in conjunction with some of its licensees.
-Some of the research and development projects currently being worked on include coatings designed to improve the characteristics of long-term implants, site-specific drug release, orthopedic repair materials and devices, long-term blood compatibility and DNA immobilization methods.
-In addition to expanding the number of medical applications that may use PhotoLink technology, the Company intends to broaden the spectrum of surfaces on which reagents can be applied, improve the coating process for metals and glass, develop a process for coating the interior diameter of medical devices, expand the portfolio of PhotoLink reagents, and develop additional proprietary products in which PhotoLink reagents serve as the end product.
+Some of the research and development projects currently being worked on include coatings for site-specific drug release, bone and cartilage repair, enhanced tissue growth, long-term blood compatibility and DNA immobilization methods.
+In addition to expanding the number of medical applications that may use PhotoLink technology, the Company is working on improving the coating process for metals, developing a process for coating the interior diameter of medical devices, expanding the portfolio of PhotoLink reagents, and developing additional proprietary products in which PhotoLink reagents serve as the end product.
+An example of this is the 3D-Link Activated Slide.

-The technical staff of the Company consists of 59 employees, including ten with Ph.D. degrees, seven with Masters degrees and 36 with Bachelor degrees, with expertise in chemistry, biomedical engineering, biology, microbiology, cell biology and biochemistry.
+The technical staff of the Company consists of 61 employees, including eleven with Ph.D. degrees, seven with Masters degrees and 40 with Bachelor degrees, with expertise in chemistry, biomedical engineering, biology, microbiology, cell biology and biochemistry.
 The technical staff is organized into five areas of specialization: hydrophilicity, microbiology, hemocompatibility, biochemistry and tissue engineering.
 In addition, a chemistry group supports the synthesis of new reagents needed by the other five groups.

-In fiscal 1997 and 1998, the Company's research and development expenses were \$3.6 million and \$4.5 million, respectively.
+In fiscal 1998 and 1999, the Company's research and development expenses were \$4.5 million and \$5.2 million, respectively.
 The Company's research and development efforts are often funded by commercial licensees and government agencies.
-Such research and development revenues were \$2.0 million in both years.
+Such research and development revenues were approximately \$2.0 million in both years.

 Since its founding, the Company has actively participated in the federal government's Small Business Innovative Research ("SBIR") program to fund development efforts.
-Since 1979, 140 research contracts resulting in revenues of over \$24.0 million have been awarded to SurModics, primarily under the SBIR program.
+Since 1979, 141 research contracts resulting in revenues of over \$25.0 million have been awarded to SurModics, primarily under the SBIR program.
 Grant proposals are generally directed toward the commercial strategies of the Company.
 The Company retains commercial rights to discoveries and technologies resulting from the research and development efforts funded by these grants.
 Where possible, licensees' products or substrates are used when performing research under the grant; thus the results are often directly applicable to SurModics' licensees.
 Grant funding has also allowed SurModics to maintain a larger and more technologically diverse employee base than would otherwise be possible.